Design Guidelines for Prompt Engineering Text-to-Image Generative Models: Experiment 2. Random Seeds

 \section{Experiment 2.
 Random Seeds}

 A common parameter in generative models is seeds.
-Generative models are stochastic, which means that it is often hard to reproduce results.
-To mitigate this, people often use seeds to make reproducible results.
-We noticed that using different seeds with VQGAN+CLIP resulted in generations were slightly different in composition.
-We wanted to understand: \textbf{do different seeds using the same prompt yield significantly different generations?} The motivation behind this question was to understand whether or not users would need to try exhaust multiple seeds before moving onto new combinations of keywords or know that their generations would not significantly improve from their current seed.
+Generative models are stochastic and highly dependent upon their initializations, which means that it is often hard to reproduce results.
+To mitigate this, people often use seeds to have reproducible results and behavior.
+We noticed that using different seeds with VQGAN+CLIP resulted in generations that would differ in composition.
+We wanted to understand: \textbf{do different seeds using the same prompt yield significantly different generations?} The motivation behind this question was to understand whether or not users would need to try multiple seeds before moving onto new combinations of keywords.

-Our hypothesis was that no seed would do significantly better or worse than the rest, because they were random numbers.
+Our hypothesis was that no seed would do significantly better or worse than the rest, because changing seeds and altering the random initialization of the model should not produce any consistent or significant signal.